 The Company has adopted the following new standards, along with any consequential amendments, prior to or effective January 1, 2017.
-These changes were made in accordance with the applicable transitional provisions, and did not impact the Company's condensed interim financial statements.
+These changes were made in accordance with the applicable transitional provisions, and did not impact the Company's Financial Statements.